Alaskan Independence Party: Founding and early history

 Members of the AIP, including Vogler, alleged that the 1958 referendum on Alaskan statehood was rigged by the federal government.

 On multiple occasions, Vogler called for violence against the federal government.
 For instance, Vogler once said, "God, I hate those sons of bitches.
 If I ever get a revolution going, I'm going to import a bunch of guillotines and lop off their lying heads."
 In a 1991 interview, Vogler said "And you say the hell with [government].
 And you renounce allegiance, and you pledge your efforts, your effects, your honor, your life to Alaska."
-While the Chair of the AIP Vogler had a dispute with the Bureau of Land Management, resulting in a stand-off with BLM officers and a lawsuit against Vogler by the BLM.
+While the Chair of the AIP Vogler had a dispute with the Bureau of Land Management (BLM), resulting in a stand-off with BLM officers and a lawsuit against Vogler by the BLM.

 Vogler's running mate in 1986 was Al Rowe, a Fairbanks resident and former Alaska State Trooper.
 Rowe took out a series of newspaper ads, fashioning himself in the image of Sheriff Buford Pusser.
 These ads were a major attention getter during the race.
 Between Rowe's ads and the turmoil existing in the Republican Party over the nomination of Arliss Sturgulewski, the AIP gained 5.2 percent of the vote, becoming a recognized party in Alaska for the first time.